alex-skakunov/ratedeck-based-scrubbing/README.md

 * create database `ratedeck`
 *
 ```
-CREATE USER 'ratedeck'@'localhost' IDENTIFIED BY '...';
+CREATE USER 'ratedeck'@'localhost'  IDENTIFIED BY 'pass';
-GRANT ALL PRIVILEGES ON ratedeck.* TO 'ratedeck'@'localhost';
+GRANT ALL PRIVILEGES ON ratedeck.* TO 'ratedeck'@'localhost' IDENTIFIED BY 'pass';
+GRANT FILE ON *.* TO 'ratedeck'@'localhost' IDENTIFIED BY 'pass';
 FLUSH PRIVILEGES;
 ```
 * edit `/etc/apparmor.d/usr.sbin.mysqld`